Docker Desktop for Windows user manual

 You can also move the disk image to a different location.
 If you attempt to move a disk image to a location that already has one, you get a prompt asking if you want to use the existing image or replace it.

-The File sharing tab is only available in Hyper-V mode, because in WSL 2 mode and Windows container mode all files are automatically shared by Windows.
+The File sharing tab is only available in Hyper-V mode because the files are automatically shared in WSL 2 mode and Windows container mode.

 Use File sharing to allow local directories on Windows to be shared with Linux containers.